 Major spills are those involving the escape of toxic gases and vapours or of flammable gases and vapours in significant concentrations.
 (Small amounts can be 'major spills' if spilt in small rooms.)
-Staff are trained in the appropriate procedures which may involve calling the Fire Service.
-This training is supported by regular drills arranged by the Head of Department.
+Staff are trained in the appropriate procedures to manage these spills.

-7.30 Smoking
+7.31 Smoking